 Guercino’s Jacob Blessing the Sons of Joseph has been on loan to the J. Paul Getty Museum from the National Gallery of Ireland for just over a year while it receives comprehensive conservation treatment in the Paintings Conservation Studio.
+Part of that process includes cleaning its frame.

 Our objective at the Getty Museum for conserving the frames of paintings is to achieve a sense of cohesion between the painting and its frame.
 Ideally, both are from the same period and the same region, and exhibit the same style.

-The frame in which Jacob Blessing currently hangs is not its original: we believe it to date from the 19th century.
+The frame in which Jacob Blessing currently hangs is not its original: we believe it to date from the nineteenth century.
 But, it’s an Italianate frame, so it’s a match to the Guercino somewhat in style.
 We decided to clean it so that it not distract the eye from the cleaning and restoration work Getty Museum conservators Devi Ormond and Yvonne Szafran and National Gallery of Ireland conservator Simone Mancini have done on the painting.

 Two images of frames with smudges and smears in the dirty patina on the gold leaf frame.